Museums in the 16th Arrondissement of Paris

 Passy and Auteuil, two neighborhoods comprising the 16th arrondissement, existed as early as the 12th century.
 Until then, the land was used by monks who owned vineyards and donated the production to the bishop of Paris.

 It was only in the 17th century that it began to grow and take on the elitist character it retains to this day.
-This change began in 1627 when King Louis XIII installed the Royal Carpet Factory where the Palais Tokyo now stands.
+This change started in 1627 when King Louis XIII installed the Royal Carpet Factory where the Palais Tokyo now stands.

 For a long time, it was considered only a suburb separated from the city by the Paris Wall, and it was not until 1860 that Auteuil, Passy, and Chaillot were integrated into the city.
-Later the wall was demolished.
+Later, the wall was demolished.

-In the last two centuries, many avenues have been widened, and today not much remains of the district’s original appearance.
+In the last two centuries, many avenues have been widened, and today, not much remains of the district’s original appearance.

 Although some of the most exclusive villas still survive, such as Villa Mozart, Villa Boileau, Villa Eugène Manuel, and Villa Beauséjour.